FG Begins Construction of 1,250 Housing Units in Four Northern States

 He explained that the Katsina housing estate comprises 50 units of one-bedroom semi-detached bungalows, 100 units of two-bedroom semi-detached bungalows, and 50 units of three-bedroom semi-detached bungalows.

-According to him, “Each housing unit is expected to create an average of 25 direct and indirect jobs, translating to approximately 6,250 jobs for the 250 units here in Katsina alone.”
+“Each housing unit is expected to create an average of 25 direct and indirect jobs, translating to approximately 6,250 jobs for the 250 units here in Katsina alone,” he said.

-He further stated that the Federal Government has already awarded contracts for the construction of 3,500 housing units in 13 states thereby demonstrating its commitment to rolling out the developments nationwide.
+He further stated that the federal government had already awarded contracts for the construction of 3,500 housing units in 13 states, thereby demonstrating its commitment to rolling out the developments nationwide.

-Dangiwa explained that the housing projects would serve as catalysts for economic growth, job creation and social development in communities where they are cited.
+Dangiwa explained that the housing projects would serve as catalysts for economic growth, job creation and social development in communities where they are located.

 He, however, warned contractors handling the projects against shoddy jobs, adding that the housing units must be built and completed in accordance with specifications.

-In his remarks, Katsina State Governor Dikko Umaru Radda described the housing sector as an indispensable component of the nation’s infrastructure which drives its economy and social development.
+In his remarks, Governor Umaru Radda, described the housing sector as an indispensable component of the nation’s infrastructure which drives its economy and social development.